#Kitchen Science

 Sauce Robert

-Onion, white wine, mustard, and demi-glace: one of the oldest named sauces in French culinary literature, first recorded by La Varenne in 1651, the mustard goes in off the heat because boiling it destroys the volatile compounds responsible for its sharpness.
+Onion, white wine, mustard, and demi-glace: one of the oldest named sauces in French culinary literature, recorded by La Varenne in 1651, the mustard goes in off the heat because boiling it destroys the volatile compounds responsible for its sharpness.

 - September 15, 2025